lucas-giaco/k8s-pod-scheduling/README.md

 other methods.
 When this setting is present in the `PodSpec` section the scheduler will ignore this pod and let the kubelet run it into the specified node.
-If the node doesn't have enough resources to accommodate the pod then you'll be notified of such situation in the pod description.
+If the node doesn't have enough resources to accommodate the pod then you'll be notified of such a situation in the pod description.

 Run `kubectl apply -f node-name.yaml` to create a `Deployment` that has a `nodeName` constraint.
 The